-Work placements for young people in Years 10 – 12 studying Victorian Certificate of Applied Learning (VCAL) or enrolled in Vocational Education and Training (VET).
-The SWL Statewide Portal helps school students to find work placements with employers locally and across Victoria.
+Secondary students are looking for a wide range of opportunities to experience the world of work before they decide on a career pathway.
+The Goldfields LLEN offers a range of tailored work placement options that benefit both students and businesses alike.
+Placements include Work Experience, School Based Apprenticeships and Traineeships and Structured Workplace Learning for young people in Years 10 – 12 studying Victorian Certificate of Applied Learning (VCAL) or enrolled in Vocational Education and Training (VET).
+The SWL Portal helps school students to find work placements with employers locally and across Victoria.

-The Bendigo Tech School is a purpose built facility (open 2018) for all Bendigo secondary students.
-It features innovative learning experiences which connect with each school’s curriculum.
+The Bendigo Tech School is a purpose-built facility for all Bendigo secondary students.
+It features innovative, curriculum-aligned learning experiences.
 This is achieved through collaboration with industry and community to address the challenges of authentic real-world problems.
-Executive Officer, Anne Brosnan, is a member of the Bendigo Tech School Advisory Board and the Bendigo Tech School Industry Committee.
+Executive Officer, Dave Burton, is a member of the Bendigo Tech School Advisory Board and the Bendigo Tech School Industry Committee.

 On Track provides a comprehensive picture of what happens to young people after they leave school by collecting Destination Data.
 This assists the Victorian Government to improve school, career, local job and training services.
 It also helps to develop the support available to young people to ensure they have access to the guidance and skills they need to achieve their education and employment goals.
 A survey is taken by school leavers who have left school in the last six months to find out if they are on track to a bright future